Veilon Info

 Redundant Storage

-Commitment data is stored redundantly: both in the shieldedTransactions mapping (which stores token, amount, etc.) AND separately in commitmentAmount and commitmentToken mappings.
-This doubles SSTORE costs on every shield operation.
-Consider removing the separate mappings and reading from shieldedTransactions directly, or vice versa.
+Commitment data was stored redundantly: once in the shieldedTransactions mapping (which already carries token, amount, etc.) and again in separate commitmentAmount and commitmentToken mappings.
+This doubled SSTORE costs on every shield operation.

 informational Issues | 6 findings